Skip

 k query

-but you have no guarantee about which ones will be skipped.
+but there is no guarantee about which ones will be skipped.

 The number of rows to skip can either be: